Dragon Ball Z: Attack of the Saiyans: Development

 The game was first announced in the December 22, 2008, issue of Weekly Shonen Jump magazine with the title Dragon Ball Z Story: Saiyan Invasion (ドラゴンボールZストーリー サイヤ人来襲, Doragon Bōru Zetto Sutōrī Saiyajin Raishū).
-The article stated that the game would be an RPG in development by Monolith Soft exclusively for the DS, it would take start at the 23rd Tenkaichi Budokai saga and extend into the Saiyan saga, and it would be released sometime in 2009.
+The article stated that the game would be a role-playing game in development by Monolith Soft exclusively for the DS, it would take start at the 23rd Tenkaichi Budokai saga and extend into the Saiyan saga, and it would be released sometime in 2009.
 Several screenshots were shown in the article.
 One of which depicted different looking graphics command icons.
 It was also revealed that only six of the main characters Goku, Gohan, Piccolo, Krillin, Tien, and Yamcha, would be playable.
 In the February issue of V Jump, it was announced that the title had been changed to tie-in with Dragon Ball Kai, a revised version of the anime series Dragon Ball Z, which would later premiere in April of the same year.
+The game was one in numerous collaborations between Monolith Soft and Namco Bandai Games after the latter sold the former to Nintendo in 2007.

 On May 25, Namco Bandai's European branch released a press statement announcing that they would be releasing the game throughout Europe and the PAL regions under the new name Dragon Ball Z: Attack of the Saiyans.
 On June 2, Namco Bandai's American branch issued a press release stating that they would release the game as Attack of the Saiyans throughout North America.
 The announcement also mentioned that the game would include numerous alternate storylines for a better understanding of the Dragon Ball universe, a three character party and combo attack system, that certain ki attacks would be needed to solve puzzles or unlock secrets, and that their release date would be sometime in the Fall of 2009.
 Following that statement, the company issued another press release stating that they had acquired the North American license from previous license holder Atari, and would publish future Dragon Ball games for, at least, the next five years starting with Attack of the Saiyans, Raging Blast, and Revenge of King Piccolo.
 In November, Namco Bandai issued a press release stating that the game was available throughout all North American markets.